Gabrielparizet/Gabrielparizet/README.md

   Graduated in political-science at Concordia University (Montreal, CA) in 2016. 🎓
 </p>
 <p>
-  Worked as a sommelier in prestigious Parisian institutions from 2017 to 2022. 🍷
+  Worked as a sommelier in prestigious Parisian establishments from 2017 to 2022. 🍷
 </p>

 <br>